Eric-Chung-0511/Eric-Chung-0511/README.md

 ## Invitation to Explore 📚
 Curious about the projects keep me up at night ?
 Dive into my [Learning Record](https://github.com/Eric-Chung-0511/Learning-Record)

 It's where I stash all my data-driven adventures and machine learning escapades.
-It’s like my professional diary, but with less teenage angst and more algorithms 😉
+It’s like my professional diary, but with less teenage angst and more algorithms. 😉